cjdbarlow/Part-One/receptor_theory.md

 ####Inverse agonist
 A drug which has a **negative activity** (between 0 and -1) producing the **opposite** response (compared to the endogenous agonist) at receptor.
 * Occurs due to loss of **constitutive activity** at that receptor

+####Allosteric Modulator
+A drug which binds to an allosteric site on the receptor and produces conformational change that alters the affinity of the receptor for the endogenous agonist.

+Allosteric modulators can be:
+    * Positive
+    Increases affinity for endogenous agonist.
+        * e.g. benzodiazepines are positive allosteric modulators at the GABA<sub>A</sub> receptor
+    * Negative
+    Decreases affinity for endogenous agonist.

+####Mixed Agonist-Antagonist
+A drug which has different effects on different receptors.

 ---